siddharthrai/Olinc/README.md

 Usage:
 ------
 Simulator expects a configuration file describing cache configuration and DRAM timing parameters and an input memory trace for execution.
-Memory trace format supported by the simulator can be found in the export-trace/export.h header file.
+Memory trace format recognized is described in the <bold>export-trace/export.h</bold> header file.
 A reader utility present in the "export-trace" directory can be used to read a valid trace file.

 Configuration files:
 -------------------